 Estimate the number of extremely low-income, low-income, and moderate-income families to whom the jurisdiction will provide affordable housing as defined by HOME 91.315(b)(2)

 As a regional participant in the Utah Valley HOME Consortium, Lehi will continue to support the provision of affordable housing.
-The last down-payment assistance loan in Lehi City was made in 2021.
+Based on prior year activities, an anticipated 10 down payment assistance loans will be made in Lehi City.